devedevo/blog/_posts/2018-12-02-git-get-some-help-for-using-git.md

 ---
 layout: post
 title: Get some help for using git
-subtitle: A collection of resources for getting started for git and for solving problems with git.
+description: A collection of resources for getting started for git and for solving problems with git.
 date: 2018-12-02
 author: Hardy Scheel
 tags: [git, GitHub]
-permalink: 2018-12-02-git-get-some-help-for-using-git
 ---

 <!--